 That’s just one page of an hour-long scrapbook from Hays Nature Preserve.

 This Saturday, Hays Nature Preserve will mark Earth Day with a variety of events, from butterfly releases (at 11 a.m. and 1 p.m.) to fishing lessons to an appearance by the magician and “eco-entertainer” Steve Trash, hosted by the City of Huntsville’s Green Team.
 The event lasts from 10 a.m. until 2 p.m.
 For more information, call (256)532-5326.

 But, when you get right down to it every day is about the earth at this beautiful, sprawling 538-acre property off Highway 431, just past Hampton Cove.

-According to Denise Taylor of Green team, there are 950 events a year there, and more than 10,000 school children visit on field trips.
+According to Denise Taylor of Green team, Green team hosts 950 events each year, and they reach more than 10,000 school children on field trips.